 Exceptions

-This function throws an exception if either an element swap or an operation on iterator throws an exception.
+This function will raise an exception if an error occurs during either the swapping of elements or when performing an operation on an iterator.

 Example 1